jremenyi1/PowerBI_Projects/ARHS_Public_Health/README.md

 ## Key insights

-- Alcohol‑related hospitalisation rates vary substantially between council areas and over time.
+- Alcohol‑related hospitalisation rates vary substantially over time and between council areas.
 - Dundee City consistently records higher alcohol-related hospitalisation rates than the Scottish average.
 - The gap between Dundee City and Scotland is persistent rather than driven by a single year.
 - Mental and behavioural disorders due to alcohol account for a large share of the excess burden in Dundee City.